benwinding/react-admin-firebase/README.md

 - [x] Dynamic caching of resources
 - [x] All methods implemented; `(GET, POST, GET_LIST ect...)`
 - [x] Filtering, sorting etc...
-- [x] Realtime updates, using ra-realtime
-    - Optional watch collection array or dontwatch collection array
 - [x] Ability to manage sub collections through app configuration
 - [x] Ability to use externally initialized firebaseApp instance
 - [x] Override firestore random id by using "id" as a field in the Create part of the resource
-- [x] Upload to the firebase storage bucket using the standard <FileInput /> field
+- [x] Upload to the firebase storage bucket using the standard `<FileInput />` field
+- [ ] Realtime updates, using ra-realtime
+    - Optional watch collection array or dontwatch collection array

 ## Get Started
-`yarn add react-admin-firebase`
+`yarn add react-admin-firebase firebase`

 or

-`npm install --save react-admin-firebase`
+`npm install --save react-admin-firebase firebase`

 ## Demos Basic
 A simple example based on the [React Admin Tutorial](https://marmelab.com/react-admin/Tutorial.html).